Dr Maurice Brook Interview

 Description

-Maurice grew up Rothwell in Yorkshire, joining the Air Training Corp, and going into the Royal Air Force after spending time with Cambridge University Air Squadron at the age of 18.
+Maurice grew up Rothwell in Yorkshire, joined the Air Training Corp, and then joined the Royal Air Force at the age of 18, after spending time with Cambridge University Air Squadron.
 He completed his pilot training in Canada before going to the Advance Flying Training unit in RAF Millom, Cumberland.
-Maurice then tells of meeting up with his crew in RAF Husbands Bosworth, of several incidents with his Pilot and his training on Handley Page Halifaxes.
+Maurice then tells of meeting up with his crew in RAF Husbands Bosworth; of several incidents with his Pilot and his training on Handley Page Halifaxes.
 He was then posted to RAF Sturgate, flying in Halifaxes and collecting a new pilot, who managed to land the aircraft after a tyre burst.
-Maurice was then posted to 625 Squadron at RAF Kelstern, flying Lancasters, and he tells of some of his operations and his memories of the losses of other aircraft.
-He tells of an operation to Nordhausen where they were to bomb a V2 rocket site, and his encounter with a German film maker who was making a documentary about the attack called “The Last Survivors”.
-Maurice completed 15 operations including a mine laying operation to Kiel Harbour and the oil refineries at Plowen, and he tells how he used his astronavigation training after power had gone to his radar.
+Maurice was subsequently posted to 625 Squadron at RAF Kelstern, flying Lancasters, and he tells of some of his operations and his memories of the losses of other aircraft.
+He tells of an operation to Nordhausen, where they were to bomb a V2 rocket site, and his encounter with a German film maker who was making a documentary about the attack, called “The Last Survivors”.
+Maurice completed 15 operations, including a mine laying operation to Kiel Harbour and the oil refineries at Plowen, and he tells how he used his astro-navigation training after losing power to his radar.
 He also took part in Operation Manna, dropping food supplies to the people of Holland.
-After the war, Maurice went to University to do Biological Studies and then he got a job with Boots company in Nottingham doing Agricultural and Horticultural research before joining the Beecham Group, where he help the position of Director of Research of the Consumer Products Group.
+After the war, Maurice went to university where he studied Biological Studies and then got a job with Boots Company in Nottingham, doing Agricultural and Horticultural research.
+He went on to join the Beecham Group, where he held the position of Director of Research of the Consumer Products Group.

 Creator